sequelize/umzug/README.md

 });
 ```

-You can support mixed migration file types, by leaning on umzug's default resolver for javascript/typescript:
+You can support mixed migration file types, and use umzug's default resolver for javascript/typescript:

 ```js
 const { Umzug } = require('umzug');